microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Docker Desktop for Windows tips

-[Docker Desktop](https://www.docker.com/products/docker-desktop) for Windows works well in most setups, but there are a few important "gotchas" that can cause real headaches.
+[Docker Desktop](https://www.docker.com/products/docker-desktop) for Windows works well in most setups, but there are a few "gotchas" that can cause problems.
 Here are some tips on avoiding them:

 1. **Use an AD domain account or local administrator account when sharing drives.
 Do not use an AAD (email-based) account.** AAD (email-based) accounts have well known issues, as documented in Docker issues [#132](https://github.com/docker/for-win/issues/132) and [#1352](https://github.com/docker/for-win/issues/1352).
 If you must use an AAD account, create a separate local administrator account on your machine that you use purely for the purpose of sharing drives.
 Follow  the [steps in this blog post](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) to get everything set up.